qwopqwop200/NatIR/README.md

 > 🤠 If these implementations help your work, please consider citing them.
 Please refer to file `docs/third_party_works.bib` for more information.

 # Acknowledgements
-This code is based on [Fried Rice Lab](https://github.com/fried-rice-lab/friedricelab)
+This code is based on [Fried Rice Lab](https://github.com/fried-rice-lab/friedricelab) and Neighborhood-Attention(https://github.com/SHI-Labs/NATTEN)

 This code is mainly based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
 We thank its developers for creating such a useful toolbox.
 The code of the function analyse is based on [NTIRE2022 ESR](https://github.com/ofsoundof/NTIRE2022_ESR), and the code of the function interpret is based on [LAM](https://github.com/X-Lowlevel-Vision/LAM_Demo).
 All other image restoration model codes are from their official GitHub.
 More details can be found in their implementations.